-- To ensure the land is suitable for residential occupation in relation to previous agricultural land uses. - To ensure the potential for negative effects from the operation of poultry sheds on residential amenity are adequately managed.
+To ensure the land is suitable for residential occupation in relation to previous agricultural land uses.

 Managing the potential requirement for land remediation

 D16.22 A development application for large-scale residential accommodation or major subdivision must be accompanied by the contamination and remediation reports identified by NSW SEPP (Resilience and Hazards) 2021 with particular regard to the previous agricultural activities on the subject land.